nhsconnect/FHIR-NRLS-API/pages/explore/api_interaction_delete.md

 <b>Explore the NRL</b><br />
-You can explore and test the NRL DELETE command using Swagger in our [Reference implementation](https://data.developer.nhs.uk/nrls-ri/index.html#/Nrls/deletePointer).
+You can explore and test the NRL DELETE command using Swagger in the [NRL API Reference Implementation](https://data.developer.nhs.uk/nrls-ri/index.html#/Nrls/deletePointer).

-{% include note.html content="The code in these examples is standard C# v7.2 taken direct from the [NRL Demonstrator](https://nrls.digital.nhs.uk) code.<br /><br />The official <b>[.NET FHIR Library](https://ewoutkramer.github.io/fhir-net-api/)</b> is utilised to construct, test, parse and serialize FHIR models with ease." %}
+{% include note.html content="The code in these examples is standard C# v7.2 taken directly from the [NRL Demonstrator](https://nrls.digital.nhs.uk) code.<br /><br />The official <b>[.NET FHIR Library](https://ewoutkramer.github.io/fhir-net-api/)</b> is utilised to construct, test, parse, and serialize FHIR models with ease." %}